 • George Lucas: Star Wars Creator, Unreliable Narrator & Time Travelling Revisionist…

 • The ‘Other websites / communities supposed issues with OT•com - or the unaltered OT films…’ section of the OT Discussion Index.

-Also, massive thanks to Servii, Darth Kermit, SparkySywer, Anchorhead, and many others for some of the info used in this thread.
+Also, massive thanks to Vigo, Nien Nunb, Servii, Darth Kermit, SparkySywer, Anchorhead, and many others for info used in this thread.

-Last Updated: 8th December, 2021 - more categories were added to the list.
+Last Updated: 7th October, 2023 - more links were added to this post.

 A little patience goes a long way on this old-school Rebel base.
 If you are having issues finding what you are looking for, these will be of some help…

 Welcome to the OriginalTrilogy.com | Introduce yourself in here | Useful info within : About : Help : Site Rules : Fan Project Rules : Announcements

 ‘How do I do this?’ on the OriginalTrilogy.com; some info & answers + FAQs - includes info on how to search for projects and threads on the OT•com

 A Project Index for Star Wars Preservations (Harmy’s Despecialized & 4K77/80/83 etc) : A Project Index for Star Wars Fan Edits (adywan & Hal 9000 etc)